p-koo/squid-nn-old/README.md

 - Examples in Python:

 	- The script `run_squid.py` contains code for running SQUID on several example deep-learning models
-	- The SQUID manuscript repository contains other examples for surrogate modeling on several other DNNs, and includes additional options for scalability: https://github.com/evanseitz/squid_manuscript
+	- The `squid_manuscript` repository contains other examples for applying SQUID on other DNNs such as ENFORMER, and includes additional options for scalability: https://github.com/evanseitz/squid_manuscript

 - Examples in Google Colab: